textcollect/JDE-final/README.md

 We applied our data transformation using Azure Databricks because it provides a powerful, scalable platform based on Apache Spark, allowing us to efficiently process large datasets with complex transformations, including data cleaning, aggregation, and manipulation, while seamlessly integrating with other Azure services, all within a collaborative environment with flexible coding options like Python, SQL, and Scala; making it ideal for large-scale data engineering projects with advanced analytics needs.

 Key benefits of using Azure Databricks for data transformation:
-1. **Scalability**:<br>Easily scale compute clusters to handle large data volumes and complex transformations without compromising performance.
+1. **Scalability**:<br/>Easily scale compute clusters to handle large data volumes and complex transformations without compromising performance.
-2. **Apache Spark Power**:<br>Leverage the distributed processing capabilities of Spark for fast and efficient data manipulation.
+2. **Apache Spark Power**:<br/>Leverage the distributed processing capabilities of Spark for fast and efficient data manipulation.
-3. **Language Flexibility**:<br>Use various languages like Python, SQL, and Scala to write data transformation logic based on your team's expertise.
+3. **Language Flexibility**:<br/>Use various languages like Python, SQL, and Scala to write data transformation logic based on your team's expertise.
-4. **Delta Lake Integration_**:<br>Efficiently manage data pipelines with Delta Lake's ACID (Atomicity, Consistency, Isolation, Durability) compliant data lake capabilities.
+4. **Delta Lake Integration_**:<br/>Efficiently manage data pipelines with Delta Lake's ACID (Atomicity, Consistency, Isolation, Durability) compliant data lake capabilities.
-5. **Collaborative Environment**:<br>Work collaboratively with notebooks, allowing data scientists and engineers to share insights and code easily.
+5. **Collaborative Environment**:<br/>Work collaboratively with notebooks, allowing data scientists and engineers to share insights and code easily.
-6. **Azure Ecosystem Integration**:<br>Seamlessly connect with other Azure services like Azure Storage, Azure Data Factory, and Azure Machine Learning for a unified data pipeline.
+6. **Azure Ecosystem Integration**:<br/>Seamlessly connect with other Azure services like Azure Storage, Azure Data Factory, and Azure Machine Learning for a unified data pipeline.

 This approach creates a robust, scalable data transformation process that prepares data for analytics while maintaining data quality and performance.